QuantEcon/lecture-source-py/source/rst/arma.rst

 If these assumptions are correct, then each new observation :math:`X_t, X_{t+1},\ldots` can provide additional information about the time-invariant features, allowing us to  learn from as data arrive

-For this reason, we will focus on what follows on processes that are *stationary* --- or become so after a transformation (see for example :doc:`this lecture <additive_functionals>` and :doc:`this lecture <multiplicative_functionals>`)
+For this reason, we will focus in what follows on processes that are *stationary* --- or become so after a transformation (see for example :doc:`this lecture <additive_functionals>` and :doc:`this lecture <multiplicative_functionals>`)